Hosting a Git Repo on Redbrick

 (the little ascii art bit might not show up on older versions of SSH).

-This has created two files on your computer - id_rsa and id_rsa.pub. id_rsa is your private SSH key, and id_rsa.pub is the corresponding public key.
-You keep id_rsa to yourself, and you can give id_rsa.pub to admins to allow you to access a repository.
+This has created two files on your computer - id_ed25519 and id_ed25519.pub. id_25519 is your private SSH key, and id_25519.pub is the corresponding public key.
+You keep id_25519 to yourself, and you can give id_25519.pub to admins to allow you to access a repository.
 You can also upload it to a remote server (like redbrick) and put it in a specific location to allow you passwordless logins, but you can google for how to do that.

 Create the repository